Montana Draw Odds & Application Guide

 Use the Application Timeline Tool to set reminders for every deadline.

-How Montana’s Bonus Point Squared System Works
+How Montana’s Weighted Bonus Point System Works

 The Math

-| Bonus Points | Entries in Draw (Points²) | Relative Advantage Over 0-Point Applicant |
+| Bonus Points | Entries in Draw (Weighted) | Relative Advantage Over 0-Point Applicant |

 |---|---|---|